sairamaripirala/bin_optimize/README.md

                 }
     >>> bin_to_reduce = 'B'
     >>> optimize(bins, bin_to_reduce)
-    ({'Min_bin_size': 17},
+    ({'min_bin_size': 17},
       {'A': [6, 4.5, 4, 2], 'C': [7, 2, 3, 5], 'D': [2, 2, 2, 2, 4, 4]})

 The result is a tuple with minimum bin size required for n-1 bins and the optimized bins.

 Input bins must be a json with values as list of items in the bins.
-The values must be presented as list even though there is only one item in the bin.
+The values must be presented as list even if there is only one item in the bin.

 The input bins can also have an empty bin.